mbMosman/js-practice-projects/dom-events-color-swap/readme.md

 # Working with DOM & Events - Color Swap
-Create an application that records employee salaries and adds salaries up to report monthly costs.
+Create an application that will add, swap, and delete color blocks from the web page.

 ## Details